9 High-throughput sequencing data

 FASTQ format is essentially FASTA with base qualities.
 The base qualities carry information about the certainty that a given base has been determined correctly.
 This makes FASTQ a more suitable format for raw sequence data from high-throughput sequencers, which have error rates high enough that they need to be accounted for in some analyses.
 A sequence record in FASTQ has 4 lines:

-3. A line beginning with +, typically followed either by nothing, or the sequence name repeated.
++, typically followed either by nothing, or the sequence name repeated. - A line containing ASCII-character-encoded, Phred-scaled base qualities.

 @A01010:43:H2YNYDSXY:1:1101:1108:1000 1:N:0:GCGTATTAAT+TGCGGTGTTG